 Additionally Synalyze It! is a full-featured Hex Editor for Mac OS X allowing you to edit files of unlimited size and interpret the bytes with dozens of text encodings.

-Essentially its a modeling tool for arbitrary file formats that is being used by software developers and data stream experts as well as in computer forensics.
+Essentially it’s a modeling tool for arbitrary file formats that is being used by software developers and data stream experts as well as in computer forensics.

 The grammars are stored as XML files and contain all the structures that may occur in a file of a certain format, just like XML schemas.
-Its even possible to inherit structures from others (like in OO languages) so you don't have to repeat for example a length field that appears at the beginning of each structure.
+It’s even possible to inherit structures from others (like in OO languages) so you don't have to repeat for example a length field that appears at the beginning of each structure.

 X Files Game Mac Free